philbowles/H4/README.md

 ### Introduction

-All timers return a "handle" (type `H4_TIMER`*) which can be used to subsequently cancel the task.
+All timers return a "handle" (type `H4_TIMER` - see footnote*) which can be used to subsequently cancel the task.
 It can be ignored if not required.

 With one exception (`queueFunction`) all tasks start _after_ the first specified time interval and not immediately.
 Using the infinite task "`every(1000...`" will invoke the first instance of user callback at Tstart + 1sec (1000 mS).